sst/guide/_chapters/organizing-serverless-projects.md

 2. This also means that you can end up with hundreds of Lambda functions.
 3. Managing deployments for all these services and functions can get complicated.

 Most of the issues described above start to appear when your application begins to grow.
-However, there are services that help you deal with some these issues.
+However, there are services that help you deal with some of these issues.
 Services like [IOpipe](https://www.iopipe.com), [Epsagon](https://epsagon.com), and [Dashbird](https://dashbird.io) help you with observability of your Lambda functions.
 And our own [Seed](https://seed.run) helps you with managing deployments and environments of monorepo Serverless Framework applications.

 Now let's look at some alternative approaches.